mrshll1001/ocds-sample-frameworks-data/README.md

 Following the previous sample of the Glasgow City Framework Agreement; after making their Direct Call-Offs Glasgow City hold a Mini-Competition between suppliers on the framework.
 A new contracting process is created with an entry in `relatedProcesses` referencing the original Framework Agreement:

+> **Release Metadata**
+> A release for a new contracting process is begun with the following details.
 ```json
 {
   "ocid": "ocds-r6ebe6-example_framework-competition-01",